Back to California

 Unmanned Aircraft System (UAS)

-A drone or similar flying machine that does not have a person on board.
+A drone or similar flying device that does not have a person on board.

 Infraction

-A minor violation of the law, like getting a traffic ticket.
+A minor violation of the law, less serious than a misdemeanor.

 Limits and Unknowns